 Premium features like getting more follow up numbers and calendar integration are available as well.
 The premium plan costs 2$ to 9$ as the monthly rate.

 AKA If This Then That is a connectivity app.
 It helps you use statements to trigger actions between devices.
 It also uses its automation based capabilities for managing your email inbox in the following ways.
 You can set triggers and alerts for specific alerts you may want to be notified about.
-Here are a few examples: Getting text messages when specific person(s) send you an email.
+Here are a few examples: Getting text messages when a specific person(s) send you an email.
 Using DropBox to include email attachments Use Evernote to save starred/flagged emails.
 Tracking the number of hours you work by enabling data entry into Google Sheets every time you leave or enter your work.

 The possibilities are endless and it is up to you and the tool to see what all can be done.

-Another feature is to snooze emails if you don’t think you can respond to or see an emails.
+Another feature is to snooze emails if you don’t think you can respond to or see an email.
 As a result, it will show you the alert when you want it.
 It is free of cost and available on iOS and Android stores.
 Installing it on your smartphone is necessary to use it on the desktop.
-Moreover, some aspects of this tool can be seen in Android and Google powered smartphones today inbuilt.
+Moreover, some aspects of this tool can be seen in Android and Google-powered smartphones today inbuilt.
 You could be leaving work and you get a reminder about what’s on the agenda for the next day as per the emails you receive.
 Or, you could get your reminders about shopping wishlist and so much more.
 It all depends on what can be done on the smartphone and what is mentioned in your emails.

 Gmail ‘Special Stars’:

 Maintaining a no new mails inbox can be a bit tough.
 It is not exactly an add-on, but a way of using your Gmail inbox.
-Gmail does automatically assign your email some labels.
+Gmail does automatically assign your email to some labels.
 But, Special Stars is a separate feature and uses Gmail’s lists features as well as Special Stars.
-Additionally, special stars is not supported on mobile platforms.
+Additionally, special stars are not supported on mobile platforms.
 You wouldn’t see any special list on a mobile platform.

 SaneBox is an automation tool that helps in sorting and assigning priorities to various emails.
 It segregates new incoming emails into different folders.
 By creating two folders- SaneLater and SaneNews, it assigns different priorities to emails.
 The tool assesses how important an email is after getting it in the inbox.
-It uses your behavior as a reminder of what it should be doing in the future with your emails.
+It uses your behaviour as a reminder of what it should be doing in the future with your emails.

 As is analyzes your email, it keeps the important ones in the main inbox.
 The rest go in either of the two Sane folders created.
 It has different folders which serve different functions.
 SaneBox even has an unsubscribe dedicated folder.
 All its assessments depend on how you normally use tour email.
-Another great feature it has is to send all email attachments to an assigned DropBox folder.
+Another great feature it has is to send all email attachments to an assigned Dropbox folder.

 The Email Game:

 This is a tool designed for Gmail and Google apps that makes a game out of clearing the inbox.
-A tool like this can really help in reducing excess and useless emails you think you might read later.
+A tool like this can help in reducing excess and useless emails you think you might read later.
 All it takes to begin with the game is entering the email credentials.

-MailBird is a great windows based tool that integrates your apps and the emails.
+MailBird is a great windows based tool that integrates your apps and emails.
 It brings all of your social media, calendar, tasks, messaging apps in one place.
-Having different layouts and colors, it is a great tool to help you stay in sync with all your apps and not opening them differently.
+Having different layouts and colours, it is a great tool to help you stay in sync with all your apps and not opening them differently.
 MailBird also offers the option of adding more different tools like Google Calendar as an example.
 It works on both PC and mobile platforms.

 MailBird has a lite and premium function.
 It is quite affordable as well and the premium version is worth it.
 It has a price tag of 1$ per month or 45$ for lifetime access.
 You can use your email and social apps like WhatsApp simultaneously with MailBird.
-It is a really cool tool for people who like to multitask.
+It is a cool tool for people who like to multitask.
 Having so many tools at your disposal all in one place and a great platform to support it is all thanks to this great tool.
-You could be chatting on WhatsApp or calling someone with Skype or use Veeting rooms software for video conferencing as well.
+You could be chatting on WhatsApp or calling someone with Skype or use Meeting rooms software for video conferencing as well.
 All this in one place!

 There are so many tools in the market and it’s hard to pick one and stick with it.
 We don’t often come to know what we want till we see it in the market.
 Marketing and IT industries are constantly rolling out new tools for such needs.
 That’s the power of the marketing world.
 Email tools are essential for any business to run properly and have a structured platform to respond to customers.
-The above mentioned tools handle both your internal and external communications that are essential in running a successful business.
+The above-mentioned tools handle both your internal and external communications that are essential in running a successful business.
 Clients and more leads come to those places where they feel respected and have value for money.
 But these things come later, the first step to getting more clients and establishing a relationship with existing ones is to follow up properly.
 Use your email marketing strategy to plot out your marketing strategy and use these tools to amplify your reach.